 The MS Bike Tour is hosted annually by the MS Society of Canada.
 It is a 180km bike ride from Leduc to Camrose and back over two days.
 Fillmore Construction became an actively involved supporter and fundraiser of the cause in 2006.
 We are inspired by our friends and coworkers who struggle through this horrible disease to grow the team, increase our fundraising and make our impact greater every year.
 The “Happy Fillmores” regularly host a team of over one hundred participants and twenty volunteers raising over $130,000 every year.
-To date our total fundraising and donations to the MS Society of Canada are just shy of $1,000,000.
+To date our total fundraising and donations to the MS Society of Canada is over $1,120,000.
 In addition to our participation, we sponsor the Riders Village at the Camrose Exhibition Grounds.
 Riders Village provides a great team building opportunity for all of the group riders.
 Year after year we attempt to up the ante making this event the best event possible.

 For more information about the MS Bike Tour, please visit their website.

 To join the Happy Fillmores team, please contact us.

 Habitat for Humanity

 Fillmore Construction worked with Habitat for Humanity to construct ‘The Blitz Building’, a 3,600 square foot Sherwood Park duplex.
 With the help of 20 employees, Fillmore Construction framed the floor, walls, and roof all in one day.

 Bicycles for Humanity (B4H)

 Bicycles for Humanity (B4H) is a worldwide grass-roots organization providing the gift of mobility to communities in the developing world.
 Fillmore Construction staff manage the Edmonton Chapter of Bicycles for Humanity.
 We collected and sent a sea can of bicycles to NE Uganda and another to Zanzibar.
 The shipment, which arrived in February 2018, included 430 bicycles and tools.